Monetary policy of the United States: Interest rates and transmission mechanism

-Monetary policy works by stimulating or suppressing the overall demand for goods and services in the economy, which will tend to increase respectively diminish employment and inflation.
+Monetary policy works by stimulating or suppressing the overall demand for goods and services in the economy, which tends to respectively increase or diminish employment and inflation.
 The Federal Reserve's primary means to this end is adjusting the target for the Federal funds rate (FFR) suitably.
 Changes in the Federal funds rate targets normally affect the interest rates that banks and other lenders charge on loans to firms and households, which will in turn impact private investment and consumption.
 Interest rate changes also affect asset prices like stock prices and house prices, which again influence households' consumption decisions through a wealth effect.
 Additionally, international interest rate differentials affect exchange rates and consequently US exports and imports.
 Consumption, investment and net exports are all important components of aggregate demand.

 Hence, by lowering the federal funds rate the Federal Reserve can stimulate aggregate demand, raising employment levels and inflation when inflation falls short of the 2% annual inflation target.
 Conversely, when inflation is too high, the Fed can tighten monetary policy by raising the federal funds rate, which will diminish economic activity and consequently dampen inflation.
 The various channels summarized above through which the Federal Reserve's actions affect the general interest rate level and consequently the overall economy are collectively referred to as the monetary transmission mechanism.

 In some cases, the Fed may raise the FFR to the extent that the shorter term interest rates rise sufficiently to climb above their longer maturity bonds, causing an inverted yield curve.
 This scenario usually predates a recession, which is deflationary.